Improve Tire Life

 - Remember to check the pressure on your spare tire regularly too.

-Proper storage can slow down the ageing of tires.
+Proper storage can slow down the aging of tires.

 The storeroom temperature should be below +25 ºC, it should preferably be dark and below +15 ºC.
 The properties of rubber may change, affecting the final service life of the tire, if the temperature is above 25 ºC or below 0 ºC.
 Cool storage does not have any adverse effect on rubber products.